quantaosun/covid_classification/README.md

 # covid_classification

-To train a model for covid active small molecule and then makes prediction for unknown molecules.
-All input and output are expected to be CSV files with a certain format, details see inside the example notebook.
+A model has been developed to analyze active small molecules related to COVID-19 and subsequently predict the behaviour of unknown molecules.
+Inputs and outputs are required to adhere to a specific CSV format, as elucidated in the provided example notebook.

 ## The two provided covid19 CSV files are downloaded from an AI competition